NJ State Parks

 -

-Group similar content together so users don’t have to guess where information lives
+Group related content more intuitively, so users don’t have to guess where information lives

 Updated Wireframes

-Using insights from all three tests, we rebuilt the key pages to reflect the improved navigation and labeling system.
-These updated wireframes focus on:
+Using insights from all three evaluative methods, we redesigned key pages to reflect the improved navigation structure and clearer labeling system.
+These updated wireframes prioritize usability by focusing on:

 -